 Amenhotep I built a temple at Deir el-Bahri and buried his Great Royal Wife (Ahmose-Meritamun) nearby in Theban Tomb 358.
-However, Amenhotep´s temple was in the prime spot chosen by Hatshepsut for her Mortuary Temple and so it was dismantled in order allow her monument to be constructed.
+However, Amenhotep’s temple was in the prime spot chosen by Hatshepsut for her Mortuary Temple, so it was dismantled to allow her monument to be constructed.
 It seems that the original plan was to build her mortuary temple beside his, but the addition of the lower terrace meant that it had to be removed in its entirety.
-The only remaining evidence that the temple existed are a few bricks inscribed with Amenhotep´s name.
-The statues of the pharaoh were moved to Montuhotep´s Mortuary Temple.
+The only remaining evidence that the temple existed are a few bricks inscribed with Amenhotep’s name.
+The statues of the pharaoh were moved to Montuhotep’s Mortuary Temple.

-Hatshepsut built the largest, best preserved and arguably the most impressive temple at the site, her Mortuary Temple named “Djeser-Djeseru” (“Holy of Holies”). best-preserved of the three complexes.
-Her Mortuary Temple is clearly inspired by that of Montuhotep and was built so that the colonnades at each side of the central ramp her temple correspond with the two levels of Montuhotep´s Mortuary Temple.
-After her death her temple was vandalised by Thuthmosis II and then by Akhenaten (because of his antipathy towards Amun.
+Hatshepsut built the largest, best preserved and arguably the most impressive temple at the site, her Mortuary Temple named “Djeser-Djeseru” (“Holy of Holies”).
+Her Mortuary Temple is clearly inspired by that of Montuhotep and was built so that the colonnades at each side of the central ramp to her temple correspond with the two levels of Montuhotep’s Mortuary Temple.
+After her death her temple was vandalized by Thuthmosis II and then by Akhenaten (because of his antipathy towards Amun).